-Valid Social Security Number (MA532) Does not need to be verified again at renewal unless the customer: • Provided proof of application for an SSN, but has not yet provided the SSN; or • Is exempt from providing a valid SSN.
-All programs Non-Citizen Status (MA524) Does not need to be verified again at renewal unless there has been a change in the customer's immigration status.
+Valid Social Security Number (MA532) Does not need to be verified again at renewal unless the All programs Provided proof of application for an SSN, but has not yet provided the SSN; or Is exempt from providing a valid SSN.
+Non-Citizen Status (MA524) Does not need to be verified again at renewal unless there has been a change in the customer's immigration status.
 NOTE For qualified noncitizen who only gets emergency services due to the 5-year bar, the status date must be reviewed to see if the bar period has ended.
 All programs Not an Inmate (MA525) Does not need to be verified again at renewal unless there is a discrepancy with hub data.
 NOTE See MA1502V for specific instructions if the person is an inmate.
 All programs Not in an IMD (MA514) Only verify if it is reported that the child is residing in an IMD.
 KidsCare Medicare Entitlement (MA523) Does not need to be verified again at renewal unless there is a discrepancy with hub data source information.
 MSP Adult SSI-MAO (DWW) No Creditable Coverage (MA515) Does not need to be verified again at renewal unless the customer reports a new source of insurance coverage.
 BCCTP KidsCare

 Ineligible for other MA programs (MA522) Must be verified at each renewal.
-FTW BCCTP KidsCare Good Cause for not cooperating with DCSS (MA503) The requirement to cooperate with DCSS in establishing the identity of a child's parents and in obtaining medical support is suspended under a temporary waiver from 09/01/2023 through 12/31/2024.
-If the customer claims good cause for not cooperating, it must be verified at each renewal.
-All programs except KidsCare Insurance Coverage for Dependent Children (MA518) Must be verified at each renewal.
+FTW BCCTP KidsCare Good Cause for not cooperating with DCSS (MA503) The requirement to cooperate with DCSS in establishing the identity of a child's parents and in obtaining medical support is suspended under a temporary waiver from 09/01/2023 through 06/30/2025.
+All programs except KidsCare If the customer claims good cause for not cooperating, it must be verified at each renewal.
+Insurance Coverage for Dependent Children (MA518) Must be verified at each renewal.
 NOTE Verification should be available from the hub data sources.
 If the child is receiving MA, this requirement is verified.
 Adult Not eligible for State employee health benefits (MA517) Does not need to be verified again at renewal unless the customer reports employment with a State Agency.
-KidsCare Potential Benefits (MA526) The requirement to cooperate with Applying for Potential Benefits is suspended under a temporary waiver from 10/01/2023 through 12/31/2024.
-Only verify when: All programs except KidsCare The customer previously applied for potential benefits and the outcome of that application is not known;
+KidsCare Income (Chapter 600) Must be verified at each renewal.
+All programs except BCCTP and YATI Resources (Chapter 700) All countable resources that can be expected to change and could affect eligibility must be verified at each renewal.
+Resources are not expected to ALTCS change when the customer: Has no resources and no income in the most recent approved application and